|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Editorial aside: We have no idea how a respected agency like the UN could come up with such a muddled and inconsistent ranking system.
 Seriously, couldn't they have labeled everything with names - why not Highest, Severe, Moderate, and Low so people wouldn't have to deal with figuring out what numbers and letters mean?
 How hard would that have been?

-The specific Physical hazard criteria to be reviewed are:
+The specific Health hazard criteria to be reviewed are:

 The GHS model standard on which current OSHA regulations are